 2. Supporting Academic Credentials

 The following supporting materials are required for transfer applicants.
-Most application credentials may be submitted online via the Common Application.
+Most application credentials may be submitted online via the Common Application or the Application Portal.
 Please include your full name and date of birth on any application materials you submit by mail.

 - High school transcript or GED: An official, final high school transcript or GED indicating your date of graduation, is required.